-Centenary College is accredited by the Middle States Association of Colleges and Secondary Schools, the University Senate of the United Methodist Church, the International Assembly for Collegiate Business Education (IACBE), and the Council for the Accreditation of Educator Programs (CAEP).
-Centenary College's Department of Business Administration has the following degree programs accredited by IACBE: Master of Business Administration, Bachelor of Science degree in Accounting, and the Bachelor of Science degree in Business Administration with concentrations in Finance, Management, Marketing, and Sports Management.
-Centenary College's Education Department has the following programs accredited by CAEP: the Undergraduate Teacher Certification Programs and the Master of Arts in Special Education.
+Centenary University is accredited by the Middle States Association of College's and Secondary Schools, the University Senate of the United Methodist Church, the International Assembly for Collegiate Business Education (IACBE), and the Teacher Education Accreditation Council (TEAC).
+Centenary University's Department of Business Administration has the following degree programs accredited by IACBE: Master of Business Administration, Bachelor of Science degree in Accounting, and the Bachelor of Science degree in Business Administration with concentrations in Finance, Management, Marketing, and Sports Management.
+Centenary University's Education Department has the following programs accredited by TEAC: the Undergraduate Teacher Certification Programs and the Master of Arts in Special Education.
 The Bachelor of Social Work Degree is accredited by the Council on Social Work Education (CSWE).
-To inquire about the accreditation status of Centenary College's programs, you may contact the above agencies as follows:
+To inquire about the accreditation status of Centenary University's programs, you may contact the above agencies as follows: